SINGAPORE SKY PARK

-If you are wanting to visit the rooftop of Marina Bay Sands Hotel complex in Singapore, without staying at the hotel as a guest, you can do so quite easily.
-I recently ventured up there to what seems like the top of the world, and enjoyed the high life.
+If you are wanting to visit the Marina Bay Sands roof top at the most famous luxury Hotel in Singapore, without staying there as a guest, you can do so quite easily.
+I recently ventured up there to what seems like the top of the world, and enjoyed Singapore’s high life.
 It was one of my most memorable travel experiences.
 The rooftop will leave a life-long impression on you, as it did me.

 About The Building

 The complex officially opened in 2010 and is the second most expensive building in the world at S$8 billion.
 Since then it has drawn millions of visitors and is one of the most recognisable and distinctive structures in the world.